jfraeys/tucows-interview-exercise-ai/docs/decisions.md

 ---

+## 11. Model Installation Strategy

+**Decision**:
+Do **not** automatically install or check for model availability during deployment or container startup.

+**Reasoning**:
+- Large language models (typically 2-8GB+) would significantly increase deployment time if downloaded automatically.
+- In production environments, downloading models during startup could cause:
+  - Extended container startup times (5-15+ minutes)
+  - Network bandwidth consumption
+  - Deployment failures due to timeouts
+  - Unpredictable resource usage
+- Pre-installed models or explicit model management provides better control over deployment timing and resource allocation.

+**Implementation**:
+- The system expects models to be pre-installed or mounted via volumes.
+- Clear documentation guides users to install models locally before running the server.
+- Docker deployments use volume mounts for model persistence and sharing.
+- Graceful error handling when models are missing, with clear instructions for resolution.

+**Trade-offs**:
+- Requires manual model management by operators.
+- Initial setup is more complex for first-time users.
+- However, this approach ensures predictable, fast deployments suitable for production environments.

+---

 ## Disclaimer on AI Assistance

 An AI assistant contributed to planning, decision-making, research, and generating code for testing.
 All final choices, implementations, and code were reviewed and validated by the project author.
 The AI was used as a supportive tool, not the sole source of technical decisions or production code.